amalgam8/amalgam8.github.io/_docs/3-sidecar/deployment-options.md

 like.
 The set of releases are available [here](https://github.com/amalgam8/amalgam8/releases).

+**Note:** The above script is intended for Debian and Ubuntu based docker images only.

 Make sure to launch the sidecar along with your application.
 The sidecar can be launched using the `a8sidecar` command.
 Please refer to the [configuration options](configuration-options/) page for details on how to